Bloodline (TV series): Casting

 The creators were intrigued by the idea of casting Kyle Chandler, whose on-screen persona in Friday Night Lights was warm and inviting, to play the ostensibly noble but deeply flawed John Rayburn.
-They met with Chandler in Austin, Texas, and pitched the part.

-"They said, 'This is like an experiment.
-We're not quite sure if this is going to work the way we're doing it, but we want to try to create this family dynamic we're aware of and create this family around it'", he recalled.
-"And their hesitancy of whether it would work or not ... made me, thinking back on it, realize they were into it 110% because they were trying to create something new.
-I didn't know what would happen with it or where it could go ...
+They met with Chandler in Austin, Texas, and pitched the part: "This is like an experiment.
+We're not quite sure if this is going to work the way we're doing it, but we want to try to create this family dynamic we're aware of and create this family around it.
+And their hesitancy of whether it would work or not... made me, thinking back on it, realize they were into it 110% because they were trying to create something new.
+I didn't know what would happen with it or where it could go...
 But I was like, I'm in."

 Ben Mendelsohn was the only actor whom the producers met with for the role of Danny Rayburn; they found his combination of intellect and acting ability perfectly suited to the part.
 Glenn Kessler was grateful for Netflix's hands-off approach to the decision, explaining, "They very much supported us finding the best actor that we thought could play the role."

 In addition, as much of the show's dramatic tension comes from the relationship between John and Danny, a certain chemistry between the two actors was vital.
 According to Chandler, "[Mendelsohn]'s so easy to work with.
 And yet, he's tricky — when you're working with him, [psychologically] there's so much going on."

 Linda Cardellini and Norbert Leo Butz secured their parts as siblings Meg and Kevin Rayburn, respectively, through meetings with the creators.
 According to Kessler, Sissy Spacek and Sam Shepard were described prior to casting as the "dream" actors they would want to play the Rayburn parents.
 A Damages fan, Spacek signed on after the cast started coming together, explaining, "There's so much good work coming out of television.
 I wanted to be a part of it."